CoCoNut-UvA/coconut/bootstrap/docs/source/codegen.rst

     BINOP_RIGHT(node)
     BINOP_TYPE(node)

-These access macros can be used as a lvalue or rvalue.
+These access macros can be used as an lvalue or rvalue.
 For example, changing the type of a BinOp, when it is a mul, is done as follows

 .. code-block:: C